Engr-farrukh-khan/email-sms-spam-filtering/README.md

 ## Results
-**Accuracy**: The model achieved high accuracy in classifying messages as spam or non-spam on the test data.
+**Accuracy**: The model accurately classified messages as spam or non-spam on the test data.
 **Precision & Recall**: The model demonstrated strong performance in correctly classifying spam messages while minimizing false positives.
 **Metric	Value**
   Accuracy	98.5%